Lombiq/.NET-Analyzers/Readme.md

 Furthermore, the project also includes an *.editorconfig* file with additional configuration for compatible editors.

-### How to add the analyzers to you project repository
+### How to add the analyzers to your project repository

 1. Add to *.gitmodules* file (we use the *tools* subfolder for the submodule's folder here but feel free to use something else):
    ```